perrywh/themis/README.md

 Data does not govern itself.

-We help organizations, large or small, manage a sustainable [human-centered data governance](https://tinyurl.com/HumanCenteredDataGov).
+We help organizations, large or small, launch, scale, and manage a sustainable [human-centered data governance](https://tinyurl.com/HumanCenteredDataGov).

 ![Governance by the people](/HumanCentered-DG.png)